High School Life and Earth Sciences and Mathematics Teacher

 Applicants should have an interest in and previous understanding of Waldorf pedagogy and its background in anthroposophy.
 (Waldorf certification is required for many positions.)
 We are looking for flexible, enthusiastic colleagues with a sense of humor, who will participate wholeheartedly in the life of the school.
-Our school encourages professional development through mentoring by master teachers and support for attending outside conferences and courses.
+Our school encourages professional development through mentoring by master teachers and support for attending conferences and courses.

 The successful applicant will be joining a vibrant faculty and be able to partake of the benefits of an established anthroposophical community in suburban New York.
 Chestnut Ridge is about 20 miles from the cultural offerings and diversity of NYC and close to large state parks.
-Our school, now in its sixties, contains an enlivening mix of seasoned, maturing, and newer teachers.
-The overall enrollment of our school is around 350 students.
+Our school, now in its late sixties, contains an enlivening mix of seasoned, maturing, and newer teachers.
+The overall enrollment of our school is around 300 students.
 Our school is accredited by AWSNA and NYSAIS.

 Positions will be open for a minimum of two weeks from posted date or until filled.